stepin/python-challenge/DESIGN.md

 transport for integration apps is DB (best data integrity).
 A queue is also good but most probably they don't check the structure of each record.
-3. Deletion is done with usage of `updated` column.
-Most probably it will work good enough even in production but it's always better to have this info explicitly.
+3. A lot of commits in git will be created.
+Its expected that for production it will be in feature branch and it will be merged as one commit.

 ## Real world design